federico-boncaldo/logs-analysis/README.md

 The latter contain the `LogsAnalysisDB` class which connect to the database and contains the methods to execute all the SQL queries.

 ## How to
-Before run the program is necessary to create all the views required.
+Before run the program is **necessary** to create all the views required.
-You can find the `create view` statements below.
+You can find the scripts to create the views below.

 In order to see the results of the reporting tool, it's just necessary to make executable `logs_analysis.py`:
 `chmod +x logs_analysis.py`